-Every Council Member, President, Vice-President, General Secretary, Employee and other Officer of the SAIMC shall be indemnified by the SAIMC against all costs, losses and expenses which any Council Member, Employee or Officer may incur or become liable for by reason of any contract entered into or act or deed done by such Council Member, Employee or Officer, or in any way in the discharge of their duties, except in the case of malicious intent (mala fides).
+Every EXCO Member, President, Vice-President, General Secretary, Employee and other Officer of the SAIMC shall be indemnified by the SAIMC against all costs, losses and expenses which any EXCO Member, Employee or Officer may incur or become liable for by reason of any contract entered into or act or deed done by such EXCO Member, Employee or Officer, or in any way in the discharge of their duties, except in the case of malicious intent (mala fides).

 Costs

-It shall be the duty of the Council to pay, out of the funds of the SAIMC, all such costs, losses and expenses.
+It shall be the duty of the EXCO to pay, out of the funds of the SAIMC, all such costs, losses and expenses.

 WINDING-UP